-Plano’s zoning regulations consist of the Zoning Atlas, which illustrates the zoning that has been granted to each parcel of land within the city, and the Zoning Ordinance, which contains the specific regulations governing allowed uses, parking requirements, height, setbacks, landscaping, and other items.
+The zoning map illustrates the zoning which has been granted to each parcel of land within the city.
+The Zoning Ordinance contains the specific regulations governing allowed uses, parking requirements, height, setbacks, landscaping, and other items.

 Who can Request Rezoning?

 Only three entities may initiate a rezoning:

 The Zoning Process

 When a property owner submits a rezoning request to the city, several actions are taken: